Feature photo: 169th U. S. Infantry Regiment (the Regiment of Hartford County, the 1st Connecticut Regiment)

 The rifle battalion completed its occupation and secured the island.
 No more hostile fire was experienced by the aircraft lifting off from the air strip.
 The enemy had finally been cleared from the area.
 It was estimated that a battalion sized force had remained on the island after withdrawal from the airfield location—a force far superior to the doomed platoon initially sent against it.

 Clearly, the fog of war and perhaps some “wishful” thinking led to a situation where a small infantry force was virtually ordered to conduct a suicide mission.
 Whatever the justification, soldiers lost their lives, perhaps unnecessarily, due to a failure to fully assess the situation.
-The force imbalance was corrected but until the loss of a rifle platoon.
+The force imbalance was corrected but not until the loss of a rifle platoon.

 At the cutting edge, the effect of a sudden unexpected development, even on veteran troops, can cause a reaction that may prove disastrous.
 In this case the unexpected heavy grazing fire from the tree line caused a reaction among the advancing troops .
 The value of “engaged lead by example leadership” clearly demonstrated its importance at the critical moment as the struggling line of infantry, waist deep in water, wavered under the heavy grazing fire coming from the island’s interior.
 Key leaders quickly realized that there was only one way to go and they did what leaders need to do to reverse a bad trend quickly.